quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction.
-Requests and responses are considered complete when the corresponding QUIC streams are closed in the appropriate direction.
+Requests and responses are considered complete when the corresponding QUIC streams are closed.

 ## Stream Header

+The stream header is used to correlate requests and responses, including the response to server push with the PUSH_PROMISE containing the request.

 The stream header consists of a single octet that identifies the type of stream, plus any parameters that are specific to the stream type.